 If the Swedish Migration Agency refuses the child's application

-If the Swedish Migration Agency refuses the child's application, the decision can be appealed within three weeks from the day on which the child's custodian received it.
+If the Swedish Migration Agency rejects the child’s application, the decision can be appealed within three weeks from the date the child’s parent, legal guardian or other authorised individual received the decision.
 Information on how to appeal is included in the decision.

 If the child is granted a residence permit

-If the child is granted a residence permit, he or she will receive a residence permit card.
-On the card are the child's fingerprints and a photo.
-The fingerprints and photo are stored on the card's chip.
+If the child is granted a residence permit, they will receive a residence permit card.
+The card contains the child's fingerprints and photo along with other information.

-If the child needs a visa to travel to Sweden, he or she will need the residence permit card for the trip to Sweden.
-The child will therefore be photographed and have his or her fingerprints taken in connection with the interview at the embassy or consulate-general.
-Children under the age of 6 do not need to provide fingerprints.
+If the child needs a visa to travel to Sweden, they will need the residence permit card for the trip to Sweden.
+The child will therefore be photographed and fingerprinted in connection with the interview at the embassy or consulate-general.

-Once the residence permit card is ready, the embassy or consulate-general will entrust it to the person entitled to represent the child in the country where the application was made.
-Bear in mind that it can take up to four weeks to produce the card and deliver it to the embassy or consulate-general after you have received the residence permit decision.
-When the child enters Sweden, he or she must present the residence permit card along with a valid passport.
+Once the residence permit card is ready, the embassy or consulate-general will provide the card to the person entitled to represent the child in the country where the application was made.
+It can take up to four weeks to produce the card and deliver it to the embassy or consulate-general after you have received the residence permit decision.
+When the child enters Sweden, they must present the residence permit card together with a valid passport.